dryguy99/liri-node-app/README.md

 	node liri movie-this "movie title here"

 do-what-it-says opens the random.txt file and tries to execute the text stored there.
 This feature was put in for testing and will only execute the first command it encounters.
 The random.txt file needs to have 2 items seperated by a comma; one of the 4 functions and if necessary, a search parameter.
 (Although it will execute the command help)
-An example of the file contents look like :
+Below is an example of how the file contents should look:

 	movie-this,"the princess bride"